cjenco02/cdt-red/README.md

 -Customizable IP address and port to suit your testing environment

 # Usage
-Setting Up the Persistence Script

-Edit the Script:

 -Open Persistence.ps1 in your favorite text editor

 -Update the variable $payloadPath with the full path to your payload executable (e.g., C:\RedTeam\ReverseShellPayload.exe)